Futtawuh/EnderCNC/README.md

 ## X carriage plates:

 X plates are printed, front one is mounted to mgn9 rails and stiff enough, back x plate is not stiff enough and should be the first part you mill out of aluminum once its up and running and found your feeds/speeds.
 Or you could print out a 1:1 scale of the x_back_plate.dxf on a sheet of paper, glue it to a piece of aluminium and do it by hand/bandsaw/drillpress etc. (See DXF folder for .dxf or .pdf)
 Dont have any aluminium? well thats why the x plate is 4mm, and so is your enders bed carriage!
 Just be sure to use the correct holes during assembly.
+You can go for a thicker back plate, but youll need longer flathead screws for the wheels.
 ![image](https://github.com/user-attachments/assets/c4f19946-c595-4232-bdd7-9e3ad63d106a)